Holistic and Natural Treatment For Type 2 Diabetes

 Herbs and Supplements To Treat Diabetes 2 Naturally

-There is a number of herbs and supplements you can try as part of your natural treatment of type 2 diabetes.
+There are a number of herbs and supplements you can try as part of your natural treatment of type 2 diabetes.
 Most of them are thought to work by lowering your fasting blood glucose level.
-With very few side effects, most herbs are safe to take – some patience like them for the taste alone.
+With very few side effects, most herbs are safe to take – some patients like them for the taste alone.

 However, as always we caution everyone to consult with your doctor or healthcare provider before adding any new herbs or supplements to your diet.

 Berberine is an alkaloid found in the barks, leaves, twigs, rhizomes, roots, and/or stems of various plants, such as the barberry, Oregon grape, and tree turmeric.
 The bright yellow compound, which is a class of isoquinoline alkaloids, is getting lots of buzz for its potential health benefits.
+It has been long used in Ayurvedic and Traditional Chinese Medicine to treat health issues like infections.
 In Ayurveda, Berberis species have been traditionally used for the treatment of a wide range of infections of the ear, eye, and mouth, for quick healing of wounds, curing hemorrhoids, indigestion and dysentery, or treatment of uterine and vaginal disorders.

 Evidence from clinical trials conducted in people with type 2 diabetes suggests that berberine is able to reduce blood sugar to a similar extent as some anti-diabetic drugs.
 Berberine is available in powder or capsule form and can be purchased from health stores and online.